 Sonia

-Writer and Expert
+Sonia Writer and expert

 Sonia, a passionate member of the preloved family, thrives on connecting people with sustainable lifestyle solutions.
 With a keen eye for second-hand treasures, she embraces eco-conscious living and fosters community engagement through her work.